Mesaba Airlines: Bankruptcy

 On September 14, 2005, Northwest Airlines filed for Chapter 11 Bankruptcy protection.
 Subsequently, the airline withheld over US$25 million in payments from their regional partners, Mesaba and Pinnacle.
 Northwest proceeded to announce plans to ground the entire Avro jet fleet by Q1 2007, ten Saab 340B aircraft by January 2006, and also halt the delivery of the 13 remaining CRJs, leaving Mesaba with an awkward and expensive fleet of two aircraft types.
 Facing rising fuel costs, downsizing plans, and lack of income from Northwest, Mesaba filed for Chapter 11 Bankruptcy on October 13, 2005.

 In an interview in January 2006, Mesaba President John Spanjers announced that the Mesaba fleet would be cut in half by the end of the year.
 Twelve Avro RJ85 jets had already been removed from the fleet, and the balance would be grounded by the end of the year.
 Ten Saab 340 "B" model aircraft were returned to Pinnacle Airlines (from whom they were leased) during January 2006 while the three remaining "A" model Saab 340's and the two Bombardier CRJ regional jets that had been delivered to Mesaba prior to bankruptcy would leave the fleet before mid-year.
 These changes left Mesaba with a fleet of 49 Saab 340 turboprops.

 On April 14, 2006, the company announced reductions of the Avro RJ85 fleet, at Northwest Airlines' direction.
 The RJ85 jets ceased flying out of Memphis on June 8, Minneapolis/St. Paul on October 31, and Detroit on December 4, 2006.
-Separately it was announced that one of the two 50-seat CRJ-200 regional jets operated by Mesaba would be transferred to Northwest in order to initiate flying operations (expected in late 2006) for newly formed Northwest Airlines subsidiary Compass Airlines.
+Separately it was announced that one of the two 50-seat CRJ200 regional jets operated by Mesaba would be transferred to Northwest in order to initiate flying operations (expected in late 2006) for newly formed Northwest Airlines subsidiary Compass Airlines.

 By the end of October 2006, all three of the major unions representing the pilots, flight attendants, and mechanics reached tentative agreements that still needed to be approved by the membership.
 On November 27, 2006, the three unions announced that their membership had ratified the new agreements.

 In December 2006, Northwest Airlines planned to purchase Mesaba Airlines from owner MAIR Holdings and operate it as a wholly owned subsidiary.
 Tentative agreements concerning the sale were made; however, the merger could not have been approved without going through bankruptcy board proceedings and approvals of regulators and various interest groups.
 On April 24, 2007, Mesaba Airlines emerged from bankruptcy protection and was officially acquired by Northwest Airlines.

 With the merging of Northwest Airlines into Delta Air Lines, Mesaba underwent numerous changes as a subsidiary of the new company.
 A portion of the Saab 340 fleet was relocated to Atlanta.
-Delta also allocated five more Bombardier CRJ-900 regional jets to Mesaba to be operated out of Delta's Salt Lake City hub.
-In 2009, several routes were added, utilizing the new CRJ-900s and the existing Saab 340 aircraft.
+Delta also allocated five more CRJ900 regional jets to Mesaba to be operated out of Delta's Salt Lake City hub.
+In 2009, several routes were added, utilizing the new CRJ900s and the existing Saab 340 aircraft.